Natrox/IceNet/README.md

 IceNet
 ======

-IceNet is a statically-linked low-level networking library for Windows.
+IceNet is a statically-linked low-level networking library for Windows and Linux.
 It is currently in early development stages.

 Features
 --------